 Benedictine ‘Cookies of Joy’ for St Hildegard

-“It is attributed to St. Hildegard,” explained Sister Jean Marie Ballard, manager of the bakery.
-“She says, if you eat three to five of these cookies on a daily basis, it creates a cheerful countenance, lightens a heavy heart and reduces the effects of aging.”
+“It is attributed to St Hildegard,” explained Sister Jean Marie Ballard, manager of the bakery.
+“She says, if you eat three to five of these cookies on a daily basis, it creates a cheerful countenance, lightens a heavy heart and reduces the effects of ageing.”

 Today, the Ferdinand sisters use that very recipe to create their best-selling product.
 In the last fiscal year alone, they baked 71,488 of the thin, golden-brown treats and shipped to buyers across the country.

 “The Hildegard is one of my favourites.
 It makes you think of home,” said Sister Lynn Marie Falcony, a novice and one of the bakers.

 The newest member of the kitchen, postulant Roxanne Higgins, adds, “They’re just flavourful because of all the spices, the cinnamon, the cloves, the nuts.
 It’s just a really flavourful cookie.”

 The sisters sell baked goods to help support 144 community members and a dependent monastery in Peru.
 The product line includes “Prayerful Pretzels” and eight other kinds of cookies, including shortbread, ginger snap and the “springerle,” a traditional German cookie embossed with a design.

 Set atop a hill overlooking the small town of Ferdinand, the Monastery of the Sisters of St. Benedict was founded in 1867.
 The sisters began making Hildegard cookies when they discovered the recipe nearly 20 years ago.